ttran1216/Amazon_Survey_Analysis/README.md

   <em>Figure: Major Life Changes and Shopping Behavior.</em>
 </p>

-- The most common life change reported was **moving to a new residence**, followed by **job loss**.
+- **Key Insight**: The most commonly reported life change is moving to a new residence, followed by job loss.
-- Significant life events, such as **having a child or becoming pregnant**, also appear to influence shopping behavior.
+- **Trend**: Major life events such as having a child or becoming pregnant also seem to have an influence on shopping behavior.
-- These insights suggest that major life changes might lead to shifts in consumer purchasing patterns.
+- **Conclusion**: These significant life events have a noticeable impact on shopping habits, leading to changes in how frequently individuals shop.

+### 5. Willingness to Sell Personal Data by Education Level
+- **Key Insight**: People with a Bachelor's degree are more likely to be willing to sell their personal data compared to those with lower education levels.
+- **Trend**: Those with a high school diploma or GED show a slightly lower willingness to sell their personal data, and the willingness is even lower among those with only some high school education or less.
+- **Conclusion**: Education level seems to play a role in whether or not individuals are willing to sell their personal data, with higher education leading to a greater likelihood of agreeing to such offers.
+This is how you can structure the content in a markdown or raw format.

 ---